 The NLS Administration along with the Office of Student Affairs (OSA) has worked with the Student Bar Association (SBA) to carefully review the mental health and emotional well-being needs of the student community.
 We care about every member of our University community and seek to support your holistic development during your time at NLSIU.

-Students need to use their NLS ID to email them to seek an appointment in advance.
-This is available to students free of charge.
+Students need to use their NLS ID to email the counsellors to seek an appointment in advance.
+This service is available to students free of charge.

 4. Consultation Hours with the Student Welfare Officer

 Our Student Welfare Officer will be available to meet with students for any issue or concern they need help with or want to discuss.
-Please feel free to pick a time to meet with the SWO here.
-You can also write to .
-Until students are back on campus, these meetings will be organized on Zoom.
+Please write to the Student Welfare Officer to schedule an appointment.

 We look for your support in destigmatising mental health and emotional well-being in our community.
 Let us step up and offer support to each other while also taking care of ourselves.
-With continued collaborative efforts, we can make our community healthier and more sensitive to issues of mental health.
+With continued collaborative efforts, let us make our community healthier and more sensitive to issues of mental health.